franko/elementary-plotlib/README.md

 Current status
 ---

 The libcanvas library is quite solid in its core since it was used previously in two other projects.
-Nevertheless in its current incarnation it is undergoing a major rework to simplify and improve its C++ implementation and API.

-It currently works on Windows and GNU/Linux system but there will be major changes in the API interface.
-For example the name of the library and the namespace it uses are temporary and will probably change.

-For the moment there is no documentation for the library, only some examples are provided.
+Its current status is 1.0 pre-release.

+A clean and simple C++ API is now available to make the utilisation of the library super-simple and to isolate from the implementation details.

+The library currently works on Windows and GNU/Linux system.

+The documentation for the library is available in the form of a [reference manual](http://franko.github.io/libcanvas/plot.html).

-Expect also to find bugs especially since the library is currently being reworked.
+If you use the library expect to find bugs because the library was recently over-hauled and it is not largely tested.

 Limitations
 ---